UniqueNetwork/unique_docs/docs/sdk/index.md

 Our SDK allows integrating all Unique Network features into your web3 application without interacting with low-level API.
 Using SDK, you can mint collections and tokens, manage account balance, etc.
 Technically, it is a REST add-on that allows you to use the same methods in a simplified form.

-You can learn SDK deeply by reviewing its [repository](https://github.com/UniqueNetwork/unique-sdk/blob/master/packages/sdk/).

 ### Substrate REST

 You can use a proxy HTTP service (Substrate REST) to implement server logic.